Cuis-Smalltalk/Cuis-Smalltalk-Dev/README.md

 git clone https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev.git
 Cuis-Smalltalk-Dev/bin/newImage.sh MyProject
 ```
-The last line creates a new image with a current Cog VM in a folder named MyProject.
+The last line creates a new image  named MyProject with a current Cog VM.
 Start Cuis by dragging MyProject.image onto the Cog VM.
-This method has the advantage to set you up to easily contribute code back to Cuis packages.

-Alternatively on OS X
+To start the new Cuis image execute the following on OS X:
 ```
 Cog.app/Contents/MacOS/Squeak MyProject.image
 ```
-or on Linux
+or on Linux:
 ```
 coglinux/bin/squeak MyProject.image
 ```
+This method has the advantage to set you up to easily contribute code back to Cuis packages.

 Disclaimer: It should work on OS X and Unix.
 However, it is only tested on OS X and Ubuntu 12.04.
 Please test on other platforms and let us know the results.
 Feel free to send pull requests!